Wkalpha/pythonKaggleHousePrice/README.md

     submission_x = test[['LotArea','TotalBsmtSF']]
     submission_y = xgboost.predict(submission_x)

-    # Because we use log1p to transform saleprice, so we need reverse by using np.exp
+    # Because we use log1p to transform saleprice, so we need reverse it by using np.exp function
     expo = np.exp(submission_y)

     # First column is Id, second is saleprice